 Traction and the EOS are by no means a silver bullet.
 You need to do the work and follow their process.
 You can either take advantage of the free tools available on their website or engage an EOS Implementer.

-We’re just scratching the surface with Traction.
 As part of our strategic planning process, we created our own Vision/Traction Organizer.
-My hope is by embracing the V/TO, it will become a living, breathing document for our entire team and part of our daily toolbox for running our business.
+By embracing the V/TO, it has become a living, breathing document for our entire team and part of our daily toolbox for running our business.

-Check back to see how we’re doing.
-The early returns are more peace and harmony on the business front.
+The returns are more peace and harmony on the business front.
 That, my friends, is music to any entrepreneurs' ears.

 By Jason Piasecki, Partner + Happy Camper